 Two Truths and a Lie

-Players guess which of three statements is false, revealing surprising facts about each other.
+The classic game where players guess which of three statements is false.
+A simple, fun way to reveal surprising facts about teammates.

 For: Teachers/Instructors · Trainers · Student Organizers · Event Hosts · Team Leaders

-Players guess which of three statements is false, revealing surprising facts about each other.
+The classic game where players guess which of three statements is false.
+A simple, fun way to reveal surprising facts about teammates.

-Ice breaker games (also called 'get‑to‑know‑you games') are short, low‑stakes activities that help people warm up, learn names, and start talking.
-They reduce awkwardness at the beginning of meetings, workshops, and classes, and make collaboration easier.
-The best ice breakers are easy to explain, safe for work, and take just a few minutes to run.
-On this site you'll find 50+ options for remote, in‑person, and hybrid teams—each with clear steps, timing, and facilitation tips.
-Use them to energize a group, spark conversation, or build quick connection before the main agenda.
+Ice breaker games are short activities that help people warm up and start talking.
+They reduce awkwardness at the start of meetings and workshops, making collaboration easier.
+The best ice breakers are easy to explain, work-safe, and take just 5-10 minutes to energize the group.

-From quick 5-minute ice breaker games and energizers to deep team-building activities.
-Virtual, in-person, or hybrid.
+From 5-minute energizers to deep team building.
+Virtual, hybrid, or in-person.

 Everything you need to know about our ice breaker games